Hansloth/Seam-carving/README.md

 ### Find the seam (backward energy calculation)
 >This part of code was written in the file named **"find_delete_line.m"**
 >>Based on the procedure of seam carving mentioned above.
-First I start with an picture "penguins.jpg".
+First I start with the picture "penguins.jpg".
 >>>Secondly, I use gradient magnitude to calculate the energy of the picture.
 >>>>Thirdly, I have to find out the recursion relation of the picture's gradient magnitude.
 M(i, j)= E(i, j) + min(M(i −1, j −1),M(i −1, j),M(i −1, j +1))
 >>>>>The fifth step is to backtrack(backward energy calculation) the lowest-energy pixel of each row
 >>>>>>The last step is to set the pixels which we backtracked in the last step into red.

-### Delete the seam n times (backward energy calculation)
+### Delete the seam N times (backward energy calculation)
 >This part of code was written in the file name  **"delete_line_ntimes.m"**
 >>Based on the previous code, I have the seam at the moment.
 That is, cascade all the pixels except the pixels that are the lowest-energy pixel of each row.

 ### Delete the seam N times (forward energy calculation)
 see [What is forward energy seam carving?](https://avikdas.com/2019/07/29/improved-seam-carving-with-forward-energy.html)
 >This part of code was written in the file name  **"delete_line_forward_energy.m"**
->>First I start with an picture "penguins.jpg".
+>>First I start with the picture "penguins.jpg".
 >>>Secondly, I use gradient magnitude to calculate the energy of the picture.
 >>>>Thirdly, I use forward energy method to calculate the picture's gradient magnitude.
 >>>>